GenuineLukas/web1/README.md

 I used Github Pages to gain the publishable URL.
 With the help of DISQUS and TAWK,
-I could provide commmenting and chatting services, enabling more active interaction with the audience.
+I could provide commmenting and chatting services, enabling more active interaction with the users.
 Also, I used Google Analytics in order to analyze the website.